 The Company is exposed to currency risk to the extent that there is a mismatch between the currencies in which sales, purchases and borrowings are denominated.
 The currencies in which the company is exposed to risk are USD, Euro, CAD and Other.

 The Company follows a natural hedge driven currency risk mitigation policy to the extent possible.
-Any residual risk is evaluated and appropriate risk mitigating steps are taken, including but not limited to, entering into forward contract and interest rate swaps.
+Any residual risk is evaluated and appropriate risk mitigating steps are taken.

 Exposure to currency risk